K0F/2013/README.md

 * [2008](https://github.com/K0F/2008)
 * [2007](https://github.com/K0F/2007)

-But please, remember you had been warned, there is plenty of code with very varying *qualities* .. to be more exact, some of programmes are complete waste of time to run or even compile ))
+But please, remember you had been warned, there is plenty of code with very varying *qualities* .. to be more exact, some of programs are complete waste of time to run or even compile ))

 *Enjoy, and feel free to recycle!*